The Wind Rises: Home media

-Walt Disney Studios Japan released the movie on Blu-ray Disc and DVD in Japan on 18 June 2014.
+Walt Disney Studios Japan released The Wind Rises on Blu-ray Disc and DVD in Japan on 18 June 2014.
 The Japanese DVD release sold 128,784 units until 7 December 2014 and a further 6,735 units between 8 December 2014 and 7 June 2015, for a combined DVD units as of 7 June 2015.

 In the United States, Walt Disney Studios Home Entertainment released the film on Blu-ray Disc and DVD on 18 November 2014.
 The release includes supplement features with storyboards, the original Japanese trailers and TV spots, a "Behind the Microphone" featurette with members of the English voice cast, and a video from when the film was announced to be completed.
 The audio for both English and Japanese language is monophonic (DTS-HD MA 1.0).
 Even though the North American rights Disney owned on Studio Ghibli films expired in 2017, Walt Disney Studios Home Entertainment continued to distribute The Wind Rises until 2020, when GKIDS re-released it on DVD and Blu-ray on 22 September 2020 with distribution through Shout!
 Factory.
 The re-release took longer than with other Studio Ghibli titles as it was still a fairly new film, and Disney still held the US rights.

-The film has grossed over from physical DVD and Blu-ray sales in the US.
+The Wind Rises has grossed over from physical DVD and Blu-ray sales in the US.
 In the United Kingdom, it was 2015's fifth-best-selling foreign-language film on home video, and third best-selling Asian film (below The Raid 2 and The Tale of the Princess Kaguya).

 Reception

 Box office

-The film grossed at the Japanese box office, the highest-grossing film in Japan in 2013.
+The Wind Rises grossed at the Japanese box office, the highest-grossing film in Japan in 2013.